The Bounds of Mediated Communication: Appendix

-\begin{lemma} For every $s \in \R$, $\oV_{CT}(p) > s$ if and only if $p \in \co\set{\oV > s}$, and $\uV_{CT}(p) < s$ if and only if $p \in \co\set{\uV < s}$. \end{lemma} This lemma implies that there exists a cheap talk equilibrium that attains a \emph{strictly} higher (lower) value than $s$ if and only if the prior lies in the convex hull of posteriors with highest (lowest) value strictly above (below) $s$.
+This lemma implies that there exists a cheap-talk equilibrium that attains a \emph{strictly} higher (lower) value than $s$ if and only if the prior is in the convex hull of posteriors with highest (lowest) value strictly above (below) $s$.
+The proof is relegated to Appendix \ref{App: Lemmas}.

-As we have seen in Corollary \ref{Cor: deterministic}, the mediator must randomize to strictly improve on cheap talk.
-Here, we show that they must randomize over posteriors with a value strictly above and below the optimal cheap talk value.
-Recall that the cheap talk hull $H(s)$ of $s$ is defined in \eqref{eq: cheap talk hull}. \begin{definition} For any $s \geq \oV(p)$ attainable under cheap talk, we say that $s$ is (locally) improvable at $p$ if there exist $\mu \in \D(\W)$ ($\mu \in H(s)$) and $\lambda \in [0,1)$ such that

-We say that cheap talk is (locally) improvable at $p$ if $\VV_{CT}(p)$ is (locally) improvable at $p$. \end{definition} In words, $s$ is locally improvable at $p$ if there are alternative priors $\m \in H(s)$ and $\m'=\lambda\mu + (1-\lambda)p$ such that there exists a cheap talk equilibrium at $\m$ and one at $\m'$ that respectively yield a strictly lower and a strictly higher expected payoff to the sender.
-Importantly, the prior $\m'$ corresponding to the high-value equilibrium has to be ``closer'' to the original prior $p$, in the sense that $\m'$ lies in the semi-open segment $[p,\m)$.

-We can now state the main result of this section. \begin{theorem} For any $s \geq \oV(p)$ attainable under cheap talk, if $s$ is locally improvable at $p$, then $\VV_{MD}(p) > s$.
-Conversely, if $s$ is not improvable at $p$, then $\VV_{MD}(p) = s$. \end{theorem}